ninjarogue/ninjarogue/README.md

 ### ⚡ Fun fact: ...

-> I'm currently a student at Codeworks and I look forward to graduating very soon.
+> I'm a Codeworks bootcamp graduate.
+I was born in Los Angeles, California, and I currently live in Taipei, Taiwan.